 If you haven’t used Nearpod before, you can head over to their website and sign up for free.
 There are lots of activities you can add to the lessons you create.
 In this list I focus on four Nearpod activities that check for understanding and the different ways you can use each tool for formative assessment.
 I hope you’ll dive into this list and try them out in your classroom!

-8 Ways to Check for Understanding with Nearpod
+Check for Understanding with Nearpod

 With a Poll…